The best college for a business intelligence degree will help you to secure roles that drive and shape the way that organizations do business.

 Average Net Price

 Undergraduates at Saint Mary’s University of Minnesota can choose from more than 55 majors, while other options are available for graduates or as certificate programs.
 Founded in 1912, today the institution has a total enrollment of around 5,500 and is accredited by The Higher Learning Commission.

-To graduate from Saint Mary’s University with the BS in intelligence and data analytics, you’ll need to satisfy 122 credits.
+To graduate from Saint Mary’s University with a Bachelor of Science in business intelligence and data analytics, you’ll need to satisfy 122 credits.
 This includes 24 credits of required business courses and 15 credits each for both required business intelligence and data analytics courses, and required communication courses.
 The remainder of the credits comprise electives and a capstone course.